feedbackkaifiasif/the-dom-challenge/README.md

 It's a 60-90 minutes online weekly challenge related to frontend development consisting of industrial level machine round questions.

+> This forked also contains my solution to these challenges along with their demo
+- I tried to complete the challenge in give time only.
+- These challenges looks small but they are really challenging.
+- I am really very thankful to this challenge creater.

 ---

 ### Challenge 1: